Tetsuya3850/CS-Terminology/README.md

 ### Asynchronous programming
 Asynchronous programming means that the engine runs in an event loop.
 When a blocking operation is needed, the request is started, and the code keeps running without blocking for the result.
 When the response is ready, an interrupt is fired, which causes an event handler to be run, where the control flow continues.
 In this way, a single program thread can handle many concurrent operations.

+## Security

+### DoS Attack
+DoS (Denial of Service) is a network attack that prevents legitimate use of server resources by flooding the server with requests.
+Computers have limited resources, for example computation power or memory.
+When these are exhausted, the program can freeze or crash, making it unavailable.

+### XSS
+Cross-site scripting (XSS) is a security exploit which allows an attacker to inject into a website malicious client-side code.
+This code is executed by the victims and lets the attackers bypass access controls and impersonate users.
+These attacks succeed if the Web app does not employ enough validation or encoding.
+The user's browser cannot detect the malicious script is untrustworthy, and so gives it access to any cookies, session tokens, or other sensitive site-specific information, or lets the malicious script rewrite the HTML content.
+Cross-site scripting attacks usually occur when 1) data enters a Web app through an untrusted source (most often a Web request) or 2) dynamic content is sent to a Web user without being validated for malicious content.
+The malicious content often includes JavaScript, but sometimes HTML, Flash, or any other code the browser can execute.
+The variety of attacks based on XSS is almost limitless, but they commonly include transmitting private data like cookies or other session information to the attacker, redirecting the victim to a webpage controlled by the attacker, or performing other malicious operations on the user's machine under the guise of the vulnerable site.
+XSS attacks can be put into three categories: stored (also called persistent), reflected (also called non-persistent), or DOM-based.

+### CSRF
+CSRF (Cross-Site Request Forgery) is an attack that impersonates a trusted user and sends a website unwanted commands.
+This can be done, for example, by including malicious parameters in a URL behind a link that purports to go somewhere else.

+### SQL Injection
+SQL injection is a code injection technique that might destroy your database.
+SQL injection is the placement of malicious code in SQL statements, via web page input.
+SQL injection usually occurs when you ask a user for input, like their username/userid, and instead of a name/id, the user gives you an SQL statement that you will unknowingly run on your database.To protect a web site from SQL injection, you can use SQL parameters.
+SQL parameters are values that are added to an SQL query at execution time, in a controlled manner.

+## Object Oriented Programming

+### Favor Composition Over Inheritance
+Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
+In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

+### MVC
+The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
+The Model corresponds to the data-related logic.
+The View component is used for all the UI logic.
+Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+Ruby on Rails.

+## Functional Programming

+### Pure Function
+A function that given the same input, will always return the same output.
+Produces no side effects (it can’t alter any external state).
+Since they are independent of outside state, bugs that have to do with shared mutable state can be avoided.

+### Side Effect
+Modifying external variable or object property (e.g., a global variable, or a variable in the parent function)<br/>
+Logging to the console<br/>
+Writing to the screen, a file or to the network<br/>